-- Once the raid has begun, he monitors the situation, provides real time feedback, and updates to the other players in a helpful and educational manner.
+- Once the raid has begun, he monitors the situation, provides real-time feedback, and updates to the other players in a helpful and educational manner.

 - In the face of disaster, he never loses composure.

-Clear communications, demonstrated expertise, clear and actionable feedback, and remaining even keeled.
+Clear communications, demonstrated expertise, clear and actionable feedback, and remaining even-keeled.
 I’m describing a set of solid leadership traits here, but I’m not even to the important part, yet.
 See, I’ve seen all these behaviors before in a great many humans.
 What makes DJ unique are two things: he’s always this leader.
 I’ve come to expect precisely this behavior out of DJ each time we’ve played – like clockwork.
 I aspire to be a good leader, but I have bad days.
 I slept poorly.
-I sat in that one meeting where nothing but uselessness was contemplated for an hour and I lose my faith in humanity.
+I sat in that one meeting where nothing but uselessness was contemplated for an hour, and I lose my faith in humanity.

 DJ is always this leader.
 DJ communicates clearly and competently.
 Need to leave a raid after we’ve been at it unsuccessfully for two hours to be with your family?
 DJ says, “No worries, we’ll find someone else…” Having repeated difficulty fulfilling your role in this part of the raid which is resulting in multiple wipes?
-“No worries, let’s try a slight different strategy, ok?”
+“No worries, let’s try a slightly different strategy, ok?”
 Never played this raid before?
 Didn’t mention this before the raid began?
 “No worries, let me walk you through how this works…” Want to practice a part of the raid that will result in additional wipes?
 “No worries, here’s how it works…”

 I’ve played a lot of video games with a lot of humans.
 I’ve lead and been lead by a lot of different people and personalities, but never have I seen the clear results of being unfailingly kind.
 Following DJ’s lead, we communicate better, we learn from each other, we celebrate our successes, and we laugh heartily about our failures.

 Leadership in volunteer organizations is perhaps the best way to think about leading a raid.
-You have a set of humans hopefully dedicated to a common goal and they are donating their time in supporting this goal.
+You have a set of humans hopefully dedicated to a common goal, and they are donating their time in supporting this goal.
 Most volunteer organizations have a far more noble mission than the acquisition of epic loot, but the theory is that when you have a volunteer workforce of people donating their time out of the kindness of their heart, you need a different leadership approach.

 I believe two things.
 First, an unfailingly kind leadership protocol seems like a solid approach for a volunteer organization.
-You don’t hire your team and they likely come from a diverse backgrounds, so your ability to explain and guide is key.
+You don’t hire your team, and they likely come from diverse backgrounds, so your ability to explain and guide is key.
 Your ability to convey credibility and be the expert as quickly as possible is paramount because volunteers leave… randomly.
 This makes the final trait essential: in the face of disaster, you remain the calm and focused leader.
 Disaster is a strong word, but in a world where volunteers are doing work they are choosing to do rather than work they must do, unexpected situations are the norm.